bansal-hardik/bansal-hardik.github.io/README.md

 ---

 ### INTERESTS
 I Like to Travel and Dance .
-I am also like to spend my time on LeetCode to solve different tyope of Programming.
+I am also like to spend my time on LeetCode to solve different type of Programming.
 I like the combination of Hot Tea and Interesting Book in my free time